Eberty/LowCost3DReconstruction/README.md

 # 3D reconstruction pipeline from depth and color cameras

-**NOTE:** this repository is still in development.
+**NOTE:** this repository is in development.
 Any suggestion or improvement please contact us.
 Feel free to use it and collaborate.

 ## **Overview**